-A-Level history is the study of how people’s lives have been changed by the actions of key individuals and significant events.
-We tackle big questions and topics that will give you a deeper and wider understanding of all aspects of life such as politics, religion and culture..
+Studying History will give you the opportunity to learn about dramatic moments that have changed the world.
+We tackle big questions and topics that will give you a deeper and wider understanding of all aspects of life such as politics, religion and culture.

-You will be invited to join the department on a visit to Washington DC in the summer of Year 12 and new opportunities are currently being developed for visits within the UK.
+In recent years the department has visited Washington DC and new opportunities are currently being developed for visits within the UK.
 The department organises visits to academic lectures and supports participation in university essay competitions and history related work experience.